-&lt;sup>57 Venuti, Slavery in Barrington, R.I., on the R.I.
+58 Venuti, Slavery in Barrington, R.I., on the R.I.
 Slave History Medallion website (unpaginated).

-&lt;sup>58 Bicknell, History of Barrington, 369 (original letter, R.I.H.S.
+59 Bicknell, History of Barrington, 369 (original letter, R.I.H.S.
 Library, MSS 9001: Allin, Matthew).
 In a later chapter entitled "Domestic Slavery and Slaves" (402 et seq), Bicknell opined: "The affection between masters and mistresses and the colored house or farm servants was strong, and made a permanent relationship of reciprocal regard and personal interest not only possible but common."
 Whether any enslaved persons in the three Allin households felt "affection and regard" for their enslavers may never be known.

-(Appendix 2).
+(Glocester and West Greenwich) had Indigenous residents, but the numbers of people of color as well as their percentage of the total population varied widely.
+Barrington ranked 27th in population with 601 residents, but it ranked 10th in percentage of Black residents (6.8%, representing 41 people), 8th in percentage of Indigenous residents (3.0%, representing 18 people), and 9th in total percentage of people of color (9.8%, representing 59 individuals) (Appendix 2).
 Thomas Allin's household included three Black men and two Black women, as did the household of his brother Matthew Allin.
 Their mother, Ruth Allin, had one Black woman in her household.
 All together the Allins enslaved eleven people, or about 19% of the town's population of color.
 Moreover, their relatives the Bicknells enslaved ten people, and the Tiffanys enslaved six.
 Collectively, then, these three interrelated families enslaved 27 individuals, or about 46% of the town's population of people of color.
 Each of these families also owned large tracts of farmland and utilized the forced labor of enslaved people to create and maintain generational wealth: a pattern illustrated by the General Thomas Allin House.

 The "Roll of Honor - Barrington Men Who Served in the War of the American Revolution," recorded the names of eleven Black men: Richard Allen [sic], "free Negro;" and ten "Negro slaves:" Jack Allin, Cato Bannister, Pero Bicknell, Prince Brown, Scipio Freeman, Prince Ingraham, Pomp Smith, Prince Tiffany, Pomp Watson, and Prince Watson.
-Two of these men had previously been enslaved by Thomas Allin, but earned their freedom through military service: Richard Allin and Jack Allin.
+63 Two of these men had previously been enslaved by Thomas 4 Allin, but earned their freedom through military service: Richard Allin and Jack Allin.
 (These appear to be the "Dick" and "Jack" referenced in Matthew Allin's 1761 will.)
 Barrington probate records indicate that both were deceased by 1781, when Thomas Allin became the administrator of their estates, consisting of promissory notes for back wages (and in Richard's case, prize money owed from service on two privateer ships, Tracy and Adventure; Richard's wife Patience Lawrence, an Indigenous woman, also had a claim on his prize money).

 Another Black man on the Barrington Honor Roll, Scipio Freeman (ca. 1746-1816), who may previously have been known as "Scipio Richmond," appeared in the 1774 census as a head of household (Appendix 2), indicating that he was emancipated before the Revolutionary War (which may explain his change of surname); he apparently was one of two persons of color to have owned real estate in Barrington in the 18th century.
-(The other was Felix, enslaved as a child in 1704 by Thomas Allin, who in 1719/20 sold to Ebenezer Tiffany nine acres of land abutting land owned by the heirs of Thomas Allin.
-Scipio Freeman was one of six Revolutionary War veterans to be interred in the Allin Burial Ground (along with General Thomas Allin, Captain Matthew Allin, and three other (white) Allin relatives), and was also the only one of Barrington's Black veterans to have a marker from the Rhode Island Society of Sons of the American Revolution placed upon his gravesite, in 1895.
+(The other was Felix, enslaved as a child in 1704 by Thomas2 Allin, who in 1719/20 sold to Ebenezer Tiffany nine acres of land

-&lt;sup>59 These census figures should be interpreted as estimates.
+60 These census figures should be interpreted as estimates.
 Census data was collected from heads of households, the majority of whom were white; enslaved people would not have been asked to self-identify their African, Indigenous, or mixed heritage.